PlayQ/unity-uitest-tool/README.md

 * `-buildNumber` - used as postfix for file with test metrics.

-To make test build to run test on the device use `TestToolBuildScript.TestBuild` method instead of `TestToolBuildScript.RunPlayModeTests`:
+To create test build to run tests on the target device use `TestToolBuildScript.TestBuild` method instead of `TestToolBuildScript.RunPlayModeTests`:

 ```
 Unity.exe